disneystreaming/weaver-test/README.md

 brew install yarn
 ```

+### Intellij plugin

+In order to develop the intellij plugin, the sequence of steps goes as follow (within sbt) :

+* intellij/updateIntellij // downloads the intellij runtime (~1GB)
+* coreJVM/publishLocal // required for intellij/test
+* intellij/test

+To run the dev version of the plugin :

+* intellij/clean // seems to be required after every change time
+* intellij/packagePlugin
+* intellij/runIDE // launches intellij

 ### PR Guidelines

 Please:
 - Sign the CLA
 - Write positive and negative tests
 - Include documentation

 ## Inspiration